26 Metaprogramming

 #> mean(body_mass_g)

 !! replaced my_var with its value (body_mass_g), producing the expression mean(body_mass_g).
-Without !!, you would get mean(my_var), which is not what you want.
+Without !!, you would get mean(my_var), which is an entirely different expression and not the one you wanted.

 !!! (triple bang, or splice) injects a list of expressions as separate arguments: